AMorgaut/grunt-wakanda/README.md

 #### Default Options
 In this example, the default options are used to find and start Wakanda Server.
-The Administration panel is opened so you can browse your computer files to load a solution.
+[The Wakanda Web Administration panel](http://doc.wakanda.org/Wakanda-Server-Reference-Guide/Administrating-Wakanda-Server/Wakanda-Server-Administration.300-957822.en.html) is opened so you can browse your computer files to load a solution.

 ```js
 grunt.initConfig({